 Our editors independently select these products.
 Making a purchase through our links may earn Well+Good a commission

-No, it’s not exactly new: Jessica Cording, R.D., says that she first saw monk fruit extract three to four years ago, around the time when the Paleo diet became popular.
-(We’ve been talking about it at Well+Good since 2016.)
+But, it’s not exactly new: Jessica Cording, R.D., says that she first saw monk fruit extract around 2017, around the time when the Paleo diet became popular, and people began to seek out alternative sugars that weren't lab-made.
+(We’ve actually been talking about it here at Well+Good since 2016.)
 Ever since, the sweetener has billed itself as a natural sugar alternative rivaling other popular choices like Splenda and stevia.
-And it has a lot going for it: It’s a plant-based option, isn’t associated with side effects, and some research has shown that it has antioxidant properties.
-And of course, it isn’t sugar.
+And it has a lot going for it: It’s a plant-based option (like stevia), isn’t associated with side effects like blood sugar spikes, and some research has shown that it may have antioxidant properties, too.

-However, as interest in low-carb eating plans like keto has surged and the world is getting more and more mindful to the ill-effects of excessive sugar consumption, monk fruit seems to have beaten erythritol, stevia, and Splenda to be the alt sweetener du jour.
-It’s popping up as a selling point on healthy products, was a major buzzword at ExpoWest 2019, and is fueling some interesting innovation in the food space.
+However, as interest in low-carb eating plans like keto has surged and the world is getting more and more mindful of the potential effects of excessive sugar consumption, monk fruit seems to have beaten the likes of erythritol, stevia, and Splenda to be the alt sweetener du jour.
+It’s popping up as a selling point on healthy products, was a major buzzword at ExpoWest 2025, and is fueling some interesting innovation in the food space.
 But how did the ingredient come out on top in the midst of a very crowded field?

-One huge reason: taste.
+One huge reason: Taste.
 Some alternative sweeteners offer a distinct aftertaste; monk fruit, by comparison, has a slightly more neutral palate.
 “Many of our customers have a strong aversion to the flavor and aftertaste [of stevia].
-Monk fruit helped us strike the right balance of flavor and nutritional profile, while staying natural,” says Maggie Luther, medical director and formulator of personalized nutrition company Care/of.
-The brand uses monk fruit (along with cane or coconut sugar) to sweeten its new line of protein powders ($28 per tub).
+Monk fruit helps strike the right balance of flavor and nutritional profile, while staying natural,” says Maggie Luther, former medical director of now defunct nutrition company Care/of.

 Tero Isokauppila, founder and CEO of Four Sigmatic, says he came across monk fruit about 10 years ago as he was searching for a natural sweetener to balance out bitter mushroom extracts.
 “I’ve been playing with it in recipes for the last six years,” he says.
 “Consumers are also demanding stevia-free protein powders, so this was monk fruit’s time to shine.”
 Four Sigmatic combines monk fruit extract, organic lucuma, and organic coconut palm sugar to round out the flavor profile of their plant-based Superfood Protein Powder ($40), he says.